CloudLabsAI-Azure/hack-in-a-day-challenges/autonomous-it-troubleshooting-agent/challenge-2.md

    API Key: [Your API Key Here]
    ```

-### Step 9: Explore Freshdesk Dashboard

-1. Take a moment to explore the Freshdesk interface:
-   - **Tickets** - View and manage support tickets
-   - **Contacts** - Manage customer contacts
-   - **Reports** - View ticket analytics
-   - **Admin** - Configure settings and integrations

-2. Click on **Tickets** in the left navigation to see the tickets dashboard (it will be empty for now).

-3. Note the ticket structure:
-   - Subject
-   - Description
-   - Priority (Low, Medium, High, Urgent)
-   - Status (Open, Pending, Resolved, Closed)
-   - Type
-   - Source

-4. This structure will be used when creating tickets from Copilot Studio.

 ## Success Criteria
 - Freshdesk free trial successfully activated
 - Account verified via email activation
 - Profile settings accessed successfully
 - API Key retrieved and saved securely
 - Account URL copied and documented
-- Freshdesk dashboard explored and understood
-- Test ticket created manually (optional) to understand ticket structure

 ## Additional Resources
 - [Freshdesk Documentation](https://support.freshdesk.com/)